PennyLaneAI/pennylane/doc/conventions.rst

    0 and 1 are equally likely outcomes, but the results always are perfectly correlated.

 However, if neither :math:`A<B` nor :math:`B<A`, the measurements necessarily commute, and the relative order in which the measurements are performed does not affect the joint p.d.f. of the results.
-Furthermore, if we are only interested in expectation values of observables (and don't care about correlations), we may compute them as shown in the previous section.
+Furthermore, if we are only interested in the expectation values of the observables (and don't care about correlations), we may compute them as shown in the previous section.

-Let us now assume we wish to obtain (estimates for) the expectation values :math:`\expect{A}, \expect{B}, \ldots` of a measurement using SF.
+Let us now assume we wish to obtain (estimates for) the expectation values :math:`\expect{A}, \expect{B}, \ldots` of a set of measurements using SF.

 #.
 The simplest method is to run the circuit :math:`n` times and average the results for each measurement, resulting in an estimate for the expectation values.
    This is computationally inefficient for simulators, but may be a valid method for a hardware backend.